-The early Jesus-followers were Hebrew speaking Jews, who lived in the land of Israel, practiced first-century Judaism and were conversant with the Hebrew Scriptures.
+The early followers of Jesus were Hebrew-speaking Jews, who lived in the land of Israel, practiced first-century Judaism, and were conversant with the Hebrew Scriptures.
 They were convinced that Jesus was their long-awaited Promised One.
 However, most Jewish leadership did not share their view.
 These leaders held that Jesus never fulfilled the requirements to be the Messiah.
-Thus, began an ancient debate that has carried on for almost two-thousand years.
+Thus, began an ancient debate that has carried on for almost two thousand years.
 Today, all the main branches of Judaism maintain that Jesus is not the Jewish Messiah.

 Dennis Prager, in Nine Questions People Ask About Judaism, writes:

-There is not one verse of Scripture in the New Testament that says Jesus came to be the Messiah … And if Jesus refused by his words or actions to claim the be the Messiah to the Jews, then how can the Jews be blamed for rejecting what was never offered?
+There is not one verse of Scripture in the New Testament that says Jesus came to be the Messiah . . .
+And if Jesus refused by his words or actions to claim the be the Messiah to the Jews, then how can the Jews be blamed for rejecting what was never offered?3

-Jesus carefully divided the Jewish canon into its three traditional parts: the Torah (Law), Neviim (Prophets), and Kotvim (writings and Psalms) from which Judaism derived the acrostic Tenakh.
-Jesus pointed to the Hebrew Canon, in its traditional form, and claimed that it described Him.
+Jesus carefully divided the Jewish canon into its three traditional parts: the Torah (Law), the Nevi’im (Prophets), and the Ketuvim (writings and Psalms) from which Judaism derived the acrostic Tanakh.
+Jesus pointed to the Hebrew canon, in its traditional form, and claimed that it described him.

-Were these words redacted into the gospels over one-hundred years after Jesus’ death by anonymous editors?
+Were these words redacted into the gospels over one hundred years after Jesus’ death by anonymous editors?
 Did early Christians vainly attempt to validate Christianity in order to answer hostile critics who argued that Christians followed a defeated leader?
-The German historian, Rudolph Bultmann, claimed that neither Jesus or His followers foresaw his arrest and execution by the Romans.
+The German historian Rudolph Bultmann claimed that neither Jesus nor his followers foresaw his arrest and execution by the Romans.
 In the second century AD, Christians attempted to explain this dilemma by appropriating passages out of the Jewish Scriptures, out of context, that they believed foretold that the Messiah would die and rise again.
-They then carelessly applied these passages to Jesus in their effort to explain his early failure to establish the Messianic kingdom.
-According to this German theologian, the predictions of the Messiah’s death and resurrection “were later products of the Hellenistic Church…insofar as the idea of a suffering, dying, rising Messiah…was unknown to Judaism.”
+They then carelessly applied these passages to Jesus in their effort to explain his early failure to establish the messianic kingdom.
+According to this German theologian, the predictions of the Messiah’s death and resurrection “were later products of the Hellenistic Church . . . insofar as the idea of a suffering, dying, rising Messiah . . . was unknown to Judaism.”
+4

-Did Jesus misrepresented himself or the misinterpret the Jewish Bible?
-Did early Christians a generation after his death misapply the Jewish Scriptures in a polemical attempt to bolster the faith and respond to critics?
-If either of these arguments are true, then the entire New Testament collapses along with Yeshua, His authority, and all of his teaching.
-If Yeshua’s claims were untruthful, or if they were redacted into the Bible one-hundred years after his death, then Jesus cannot be the promised Messiah.
+Did Jesus misrepresent himself or misinterpret the Jewish Bible?
+Did early Christians, a generation after his death, misapply the Jewish Scriptures in a polemical attempt to bolster the faith and respond to critics?
+If either of these arguments are true, then the entire New Testament collapses along with Yeshua, his authority, and all of his teaching.
+If Yeshua’s claims were untruthful, or if they were redacted into the Bible one hundred years after his death, then Jesus cannot be the promised Messiah.
 Those who believe in him are deluded.
 No one should believe in Jesus, not even Gentiles.
-However, if he was clearly described in the pages of the Jewish Bible, and honestly foretold by the prophets, then everyone should believe in him, especially His own Jewish people.
+However, if he was clearly described in the pages of the Jewish Bible, and honestly foretold by the prophets, then everyone should believe in him, especially his own Jewish people.
 These questions lie at the heart of the great debate.

-The word messiah is derived from the Hebrew word jyvm (mashiach) which is translated, one who is anointed.
-The noun comes from the verb to anoint, a ceremonial process involving the coronation of the king and commissioning of priests throughout the Jewish Bible.
+The word messiah is derived from the Hebrew word מָשִׁיחַ (mashiach) which is translated “one who is anointed.”
+The noun comes from the verb “to anoint,” a ceremonial process involving the coronation of the king and commissioning of priests throughout the Jewish Bible.
 The concept of a particular Anointed One, developed within the Jewish Scriptures and refers to a promised descendant from the line of King David who will redeem the Jewish people and reign on the Davidic throne.
-In the Greek Bible the word is translated, Christos from which we get the English word, Christ.
+In the Greek Bible, the word is translated Christos, from which we get the English word “Christ.”
 Traditional Judaism and Christianity agree in principle that the Messiah will be a monarch, a descendant of King David, who will reign on his throne, and establish a global kingdom.
 He is sent by God and will usher in a utopian era of peace.

 The earliest reference to a prophetic son of David is found in 2 Samuel, approximately 1000 BC.
-During David’s reign, his court prophet Nathan declared to him, “When your days are done and you lie with your fathers, I will raise up your offspring after you…and I will establish his kingship.
+During David’s reign, his court prophet Nathan declared to him, “When your days are done and you lie with your fathers, I will raise up your offspring after you . . . and I will establish his kingship.
 He shall build a house for My name, and I will establish his royal throne forever” (2 Samuel 7:13-14, JPS).
-About three hundred years later, in the dynastic reign of David’s line, Isaiah the prophet declared to Judah, “A shoot shall grow out of the stump of Jesse [David’s father], a twig shall sprout from his stock.
+About three hundred years later, in the dynastic reign of David’s line, Isaiah the prophet declared to Judah, “A shoot shall grow out of the stump of Jesse , a twig shall sprout from his stock.
 The spirit of the LORD shall alight upon him: A spirit of wisdom and insight, a spirit of counsel and valor, a spirit of devotion and reverence for the LORD” (Isaiah 11:1-4, JPS).

-While traditional Judaism and Christianity agree that God will send the world a promised redeemer, a descendant of King David, who will establish peace, how will people recognize him when he comes?
+While traditional Judaism and Christianity agree that God will send the world a promised redeemer, a descendant of King David who will establish peace, how will people recognize him when he comes?
 What were the prophecies in the Jewish Scriptures that described the coming Messiah, and how can we be certain that Jesus fulfilled them?
-This study will explore four objective tests for the promised Messiah: (1) Where was Messiah supposed to be born?
+This study will explore four objective tests for the promised Messiah: (1) Where was the Messiah supposed to be born?
 (2) What miraculous signs would point to this birth?
 (3) What would the Messiah accomplish?
 (4) When would these events transpire?
 Where, what, and when.
 The study will discuss passages taken from the Jewish Scriptures, often called the Old Testament.
-In most of the passages I and using the translation by the Jewish Publication Society, 1985.
+In most of the passages, I will be using the translation by the Jewish Publication Society (JPS), 1985.

 According to the Jewish Scriptures, the Messiah will be born in Bethlehem.
 The Hebrew prophet Micah said: